jm-rivera/pydeflate/README.md

 Pydeflate uses data on price/gdp deflators and exchange rates from various sources.
 Each source offers different options for deflators and exchange rates.

+For all sources, Exchange rates between two non USD currency pairs are derived from the LCU to USD exchange rates selected.

 ### International Monetary Fund
+The IMF provides estimates where data is not available, including for several years into the future.
+Using these price deflators, combined with the corresponding exchange rates, can also allow users to convert data to constant prices for future years.

 Deflator Functions:
 - `imf_gdp_deflate`: Uses GDP deflators.